-1) Planned actions to coordinate activities of SCSEP grantees with WIOA title I programs, including plans for using the WIOA One-Stop delivery system and its partners to serve individuals aged 55 and older (20 CFR 641.302 (g), 641.325 (e)).
+i) Planned actions to coordinate activities of SCSEP grantees with WIOA title I programs, including plans for using the WIOA One-Stop delivery system and its partners to serve individuals aged 55 and older (20 CFR 641.302 (g), 641.325 (e)).

 Delaware SCSEP will continue to collaborate with the American Job Centers (AJC), including the One-Stop Career Centers and the Delaware Workforce Investment Board (DWIB).
 A Memorandum of Understanding (MOU) for SCSEP exists with the Delaware Workforce Investment Board.

 SCSEP information is shared with the AJC's, such as program eligibility requirements and priorities, open training slots, and workshop information.
 In addition, information is shared regarding the fastest growing industries, occupations and businesses that offer appropriate job opportunities for SCSEP participants.
 Also, SCSEP marketing materials, such as brochures and posters (including bilingual materials) are placed at the American Job Centers and updated and replenished during frequent visits.
 And, SCSEP staff and participants will continue to participate in Job Fairs at the AJC's.

-The State Grantee program manager has undergone multiple classes with a registered Department of Labor trainer.
-The program manager has reviewed with each sub-grantee researching techniques that allow constant updating on marketing data for job availability and job growth industries within the state.
-In addition, the program manager has reviewed that every participant is enrolling with the AJC, that Title V paid activities are available to all enrolled SCSEP participants, and that all open vacancies are posted at each American Job Center.

-The program manager will continue to train and update the sub-grantees on WIOA collaboration at minimum bi-annually in group meetings.
+The State Grantee program manager will assist sub-grantees by providing marketing data about job availability and job growth industries within the state.
+In addition, the program manager will ensure that every participant is enrolled with the AJC, etc. The program manager will train and update the sub-grantees on WIOA collaboration through biannual meetings.

 SCSEP participants assigned to the AJC's as Older Worker Specialists will help Older Delawareans access job information and obtain other job center services that may be available to enhance employability.
 In addition, they will cross flow job market and training information between the job centers and the SCSEP program offices.
-And, the SCSEP Older Worker Specialists will disseminate information regarding training vacancies and refer potential applicants to the SCSEP program offices in each County.
+And, the SCSEP Older Worker

+Specialists will disseminate information regarding training vacancies and refer potential applicants to the SCSEP program offices in each County.